Frequently Asked Questions

 Here’s a great TED talk that discusses how shifting body language/posture affects a person’s hormone levels as well as social outcomes.
 No, body language isn’t the same as intention setting, but the underlying principle is similar; purposeful adoption of a positive or negative perspective affects a person’s behavior and trajectory.

-What’s the reason for the Evil Eye/I design?
+What’s the meaning behind the Eye/I design?

 Why isn’t the design blackened like most hand-stamped jewelry?